Braves vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has 20 hits with eight doubles, five home runs, 11 walks and 10 RBI.
+- Jorge Soler has recorded 21 hits with eight doubles, five home runs and 11 walks.
+He has driven in 10 runs.

 Soler Recent Games